opencompl/lean-mlir/README.md

 ##### `artifact-evaluation/`:

-> Docker contaniner build for the current version of the library.
+> Docker container build for the current version of the library.